GrowflowTeam/javascript/README.md

 - Minor changes have new features but are otherwise backwards compatible
 - Patch changes have fixes or improvements to existing features that are backwards compatible

+### How to bump the version of a package

+1. Change working directory to that of a package (e.g. `cd packages/ui`)
+2. To bump a patch version, run `yarn version:patch`
+3. To bump a minor version, run `yarn version:minor`
+4. To bump a major version, run `yarn version:major`

-All packages are published to growflow's private npm repos.
+**All packages are published to growflow's private npm repos.**

 ## Running Linter and Tests